The Disappearance of Lady Frances Carfax

-Plot summary
+Plot

 Sherlock Holmes sends Dr. Watson to Lausanne to investigate Lady Frances Carfax's disappearance since he himself is too busy in London.
 Lady Frances is a lone, unwed woman denied a rich inheritance on account of her sex.
 She does, however, carry valuable jewels with her.
 It is also her habit to write to her old governess, Miss Dobney, every other week, but for the past five weeks, there has not been a word from her.
 She has left the Hôtel National in Lausanne for parts unknown.
 Her last two bank transactions were cheques, one to pay her hotel bill, and another for £50 to her maid, Miss Marie Devine.

 In Switzerland, Watson finds out that Lady Frances stayed at the Hôtel National for several weeks, but then suddenly left in a hurry one day.
 Only one witness could suggest an explanation, one involving a big, bearded man who kept hounding her.
 It also emerges that Lady Frances's maid has left her employ, although it is not known why.

 Watson finds out where Lady Frances went, and inquires at the Englischer Hof in Baden-Baden, Germany.
 She stayed there for a fortnight and met a couple described as Dr. Shlessinger, a convalescent missionary and biblical scholar from South America, and his wife.
 Lady Frances left with them three weeks ago for London, and nothing has been heard of her since.
 Watson also finds out that the big bearded man, the "savage", came about a week ago looking for her.
 Watson telegraphs Holmes about his progress, and oddly, Holmes wires back asking for a description of Dr. Shlessinger's left ear.
 Watson believes this to be Holmes's attempt at humour.
 Holmes is actually in earnest.